opendaylight/docs/docs/developer-guides/logging-subsystem.rst

    }

-There is one thing that needs to be noted in this style, which is that logging an exception is properly supported if you supply it as the last argumennt, but you have to **MAKE SURE IT IS NOT HINTED TO IN THE MESSAGE STRING**:
+There is one thing that needs to be noted in this style, which is that logging an exception is properly supported if you supply it as the last argument, but you have to **MAKE SURE IT IS NOT HINTED TO IN THE MESSAGE STRING**:

 .. code:: java